United States women's national bandy team: 2007

 Once again another addition would be made in 2007, this time Hungary would join the lineup as the host country.
 USA would lose to Finland 5-0 in their opener, but they would blow out Hungary 10-0 in their second match.
 They wouldn't continue the streak, losing 10-0 to Russia the very next day, but they would keep the score 0-0 against Sweden all the way to a penalty shootout where they would ultimately lose.
 They would then fall once more to Norway, 3-0.
 Finally, against the Canadians on the final day of the premier tour, they would lose 6-1.
-For the first time, they would stay out of dead last, but they would fail to make the knockouts, with only three points to their name.
+For the first time, they would stay out of last place, but they would fail to make the knockouts, with only three points to their name.
 In the 5th place playoff, they would lose to Finland 2-1, meaning they would finish the 7 team tournament in 6th place.